ngshiheng/ngshiheng/README.md

 ## What's Up?

+-   🐍 I'm currently using Python at work
 -   ✍️ I'm writing on Medium
 -   🌱 I'm interested in learning Go
 -   💬 I enjoy sharing my knowledge and talking to passionate people, feel free to reach out!